Luis Robert Player Props: White Sox vs. Rays

-The Chicago White Sox, including Luis Robert (.154 slugging percentage in past 10 games, including no home run), take on starting pitcher Shane McClanahan and the Tampa Bay Rays at Guaranteed Rate Field, Thursday at 7:10 PM ET.
+Luis Robert -- .132 average over his past 10 games -- will be in action for the Chicago White Sox versus the Tampa Bay Rays, with Zach Eflin on the hill, on April 28 at 7:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Blue Jays.
+In his most recent game he had a one-hit showing (1-for-2) against the Rays.

 Luis Robert Game Info & Props vs. the Rays